greds16/AI4104_SE20UARI057_SCM/README.md

 Medical, IT and IOT devices.
 each of these are put in seperate folders and they contain a very unqiue and detailed list of characters.

 3D assets folder contains the images in sub folder for each of the device categories.
+The used 3D pictures are large in size henceforth saved all of them in .usdz format, I have also added a operation room scene.

 Logs folder : Log Format
 The simulated logs are formatted as follows: